 Teaching the students to grow their own food gives them a new perspective on wanting to improve their diet, willing to eat more fruit and vegetables.
 In addition to this, ecological awareness goes hand in hand with the children’s development of love for nature and interest in caring for their environment.

 Turning our garden into an educational facility was always a large future goal of our Garden program.

-Thankfully with the support of several volunteers, in June this year the REACH team were able to implement the program, while also taking our REACH Role Models program one step further.
+Thankfully with the support of several volunteer work in Cambodia, in June this year the REACH team were able to implement the program, while also taking our REACH Role Models program one step further.
 As part of our Role Models educational journey, the students from Pink Room are asked to volunteer for 85 minutes over two days in either the REACH Repair Shop or the garden.